 Option 3: Learn on Your Own

-Of course, with today’s information accessibility, there’s nothing stopping you from trying to learn how to invest in real estate on your own.
+Of course, with today’s information accessibility, there’s nothing stopping you from trying to learn how to invest in real estate on your own; you may also want to look into fractional real estate investing.
 Head to various real estate investing forums to learn from other people, and do your research to find out what makes for a “perfect” property in your chosen area of expertise.
 You may be at a disadvantage, at least to start, with no formal training and no professional guidance, but with enough studying and enough experience, you can make your investment strategy work.

 Option 4: Invest in REITs